 Annotations supported by StoreLogDataMapper Annotation Field Type Description IncomingTime ZonedDateTime Incoming request time.
 OutcomingTime ZonedDateTime Outgoing response time.
 MethodName String Method of a service that is called.
 ServiceName String Deployment service name that is called.
 Publisher String Request source, such as web service or REST service or Kafka.
-Request String Request body, such as JSON for REST service, XML for SOAP service, and message body for Kafka.
-Response String Response body, such as JSON for REST service, XML for SOAP service, and message body for Kafka.
+Request String Request body, such as JSON for the REST service, and message body for Kafka.
+Response String Response body, such as JSON for REST service, and message body for Kafka.
 Url String URL of the request if available.
 Value Object Value from the map that is returned by StoreLogData .getCustomValues() KafkaMessageHeader byte[] Kafka message header data.
 The value attribute with a defined header name is required.
 The type attribute is used to define a producer or consumer message to use.